Remi05/Holographic-Photo-Project/CONTRIBUTING.md

 For simple tasks like fixing typos and small bug fixes, you can skip this step.

-If your change is more than a simple fix, please start by [TODO :opening an issue](https://github.com/[INSERT_PROJECT_MEMURO_REPO_HERE]/issues) describing the problem you want to solve and how you plan to approach the problem.
+If your change is more than a simple fix, please start by opening an issue describing the problem you want to solve and how you plan to approach the problem.
 This will let us have a brief discussion about the problem and, hopefully, identify some potential pitfalls before too much time is spent.